-- contact their NFSP representative to support them through the process;

-- arrange legal representation or other support for any written correspondence or meetings with Post Office; - let their NFSP representative, legal representation or other support talk on their behalf during any meeting with Post Office Ltd - request information and evidence from Post Office in connection with their potential or actual termination, including in relation to the review process; and - contact their nominated Contract Advisor at any time regarding potential or actual termination.
+- contact their NFSP representative to support them through the process; - arrange legal or other representation for any written correspondence or meetings with Post Office; - request information and evidence from Post Office in connection with their potential or actual termination, including in relation to the investigation process; and - contact their nominated Contract Advisor at any time regarding potential or actual termination.

-3.5 Minimum control standards
+3.5.
+Minimum Control Standards

-A minimum control standard is an activity which must be in place in order to manage the risks, so they remain within the defined risk appetite statements (as set out at section 3.1).
+A minimum control standard is an activity which must be in place in order to manage the risks, so they remain within the defined Risk Appetite statements (as set out at section 3.1).
 There must be mechanisms in place within each business unit to demonstrate compliance.
-The minimum control standards can cover a range of control types, i.e. directive, detective, corrective and preventive which are required to ensure risks are managed to an acceptable level and within the defined risk appetite.
+The minimum control standards can cover a range of control types, i.e. directive, detective, corrective and preventive which are required to ensure risks are managed to an acceptable level and within the defined Risk Appetite.

-The table below sets out the relationships between identified risks and the required minimum control standards in consideration of Post Office's risk appetite.
+The table below sets out the relationships between identified risks and the required minimum control standards in consideration of Post Office's Risk Appetite.

-Risk area Description of risk Minimum control standards Who is responsible When Reaching a decision to terminate Post Office is not able to terminate the agreement without reasonable and proper cause.
-If Post Office itself has not complied with its material obligations, relating to the matters that Post Office considers give it the right to terminate, Post Office is not able to terminate the agreement and if the decision is made incorrectly it could lead to: unnecessary distress and financial detriment to the postmaster; A Termination Decision Rationale will be completed to support any termination decision setting out the factors to support the termination and will be reviewed by legal services who will provide assurance on the decision recommended by the Contract Advisor.
-All decisions will be signed off by the Postmaster Contract Termination Decision Committee As part of the Branch Control Assurance Framework, rationale documents, methodologies, and evidential evaluations will be sampled on a monthly basis by the Branch Control Assurance Framework.
-Head of Contract Management &amp; Deployment Head of Assurance &amp; Complex Investigations As required Monthly

-Post Office may be perceived as not acting in good faith; and possible legal challenge from the terminated postmaster.
+Risk Area Description of Risk Minimum Control Standards Who is responsible When Reaching a decision to terminate Post Office is not able to terminate the agreement without reasonable and proper cause.
+If Post Office itself has not complied with its material obligations, relating to the matters that Post Office considers give it the right to terminate, Post Office is not able to terminate the agreement and if the decision is made incorrectly it could lead to: unnecessary distress and financial detriment to the postmaster; Post Office may be perceived as not acting in good faith; and A Termination Rationale Document will be completed to support any termination decision setting out the factors to support the termination.
+All decisions will be signed off by the Contract Termination Decision Review Group.
+Quality checks and training covering the contract termination process will take place with the Contracts Team to ensure that the correct process is followed.
+The Franchise Partnering Director will review decisions to ensure consistency of decision making.
+Head of Contract Management & Deployment Head of Contract Management & Deployment Franchise Partnering Director As required Quarterly Quarterly possible legal challenge from the terminated postmaster.
 Loss of confidence and possible financial & reputational damage If Post Office are not making the correct decisions by either: terminating when it does not have proper grounds to do so; or not terminating when it should, it may lead to a loss of confidence both across the network and with Post Office's stakeholders in how Post Office manages the contractual relationship with its postmasters.
 In addition, incorrect decisions may lead to financial loss and reputational damage.
-All decisions to terminate shall undergo a sign off process with review by the Postmaster Contract Termination Decision Committee with assurance being provided by Post Office legal services in advance of the committee review.
-As part of the Branch Control Assurance Framework, rationale documents, methodologies, and evidential evaluations will be sampled on a monthly basis by the Branch Control Assurance Framework.
+All decisions to terminate shall undergo a sign off process with review by the Contract Termination Decision Review Group.
+The Franchise Partnering Director will review decisions to ensure consistency of decision making.
 A postmaster has the right to request that any decision to terminate their contract is reviewed.
-As set out in the Postmaster Contract Termination Decision Review Policy this review will be undertaken by a panel consisting of both independent and external members.
-Head of Contract Management &amp; Deployment Head of Assurance &amp; Complex Investigations Head of Contract Management &amp; Deployment Monthly Monthly As required
+As set out in the Postmaster Termination Decision Review Policy6 this review will be undertaken by a panel consisting of independent external members.
+The Postmaster Contract Performance policy sets out the required steps as to how potential contractual issues across the network should be dealt with, providing a solid framework to ensure that the contractual relationship with postmasters is managed consistently.
+The relevant stakeholders are provided with training on the Postmaster Contract Performance policy annually.
+Head of Contract Management & Deployment Franchise Partnering Director Head of Contract Management & Deployment Head of Contract Management & Deployment As required Quarterly As required Annually